theodric/nsclock/README.md

 ##### Usage:

+First, install required libraries.

 ```bash
 pip install -r requirements.txt
 ```
 If you are using nsclock.py, also manually install the 'papirus' library and dependencies as instructed by the documentation at https://github.com/PiSupply/PaPiRus

+Then, just run in a terminal (or call with cron).
 ```bash
 ./nsclock.py